 Although I have been teaching yoga for seven years, the Vedic Bhakti Yoga culture of devotional service to the Supreme Lord Krishna is fairly new to me.
 I have always understood "The Divine" as the pure and unwavering consciousness I feel within, and the thought of looking to an entity outside of myself always felt like a shortcut or a crutch.
 But as I learn more I begin to understand that there are potentially deeper layers of this inward connection I feel, and I am willing to dive head-first into this experiment.
 Because whenever we start to feel comfortable in our own way, it's usually a sign that it's time to try something new.

 So I will continue to enjoy dosa, coconut chutney, papaya and sambar, read the Bhagavad Gita, learn everything I can from the philosophy portion of this training, and chant devotional songs.
 Because if I am resonating with Bhakti at all, it's the pillar understanding that we own nothing: the food on our plate, the money in our pocket, this body, our house...
 There is an energy greater that could come in at any time and swoop these things right out of our hands.
 Therefore, there is always thanks to give for what we have.
-The reason we suffer isn't because we have the possessions and relationships in our life, it's because we think we own them.
-And this knowledge underscores all yogic traditions.
+The reason we suffer isn't because of the people and things in our life, it's because we think we own them.
+And this higher knowing underscores all wisdom traditions.

 We are now eight full days into the new year (nine in India!), and even if you have already begun your New Years resolutions, I highly recommend creating a list of the people for whom you are grateful, and observe a change in consciousness.
 Do the results of this practice resonate with your original resolutions?